 To have the disorder, they would need five of the nine Characteristics.
 However, someone with four can be equally as toxic to be around, and those with the disorder are individuals; it is on a spectrum.

 Experts, psychologists, and survivors have discovered three main types and four subtypes, with more and more words being used for these.

 We are now hearing communal, neglectful, benign, stubborn, entitled, status, control freak, and those seeming to be all of the above.

 If their main character trait is requires excessive attention, if they have the power and success to match, you could be dealing with a classic grandiose; especially if they are big on their looks and sexual conquests, you could be dealing with a somatic grandiose narcissist.
 If they have the homes, cars, following to match, you could be dealing with a very arrogant overt, grandiose, somatic narcissist, as they can afford to be outrageous with their arrogant behaviour, as they have people around them in support of their alter ego.

 If their main character trait is requires excessive attention, but they have a high IQ’s and never understood physical appearance.
 They could use their mind more to manipulate those around them.
 You could be dealing with a malignant as they have the intellect to manipulate people and find alternative ways of forging friendships; if they are shy and haven’t achieved much in life, a vulnerable, Covert Narcissist.

 They can, and they do cross over—an overt narcissist.
-Overt meaning done or shown openly, can and will act in covert ways.
+Overt meaning done or shown openly can and will act in covert ways.
 Covert meaning not openly acknowledge or displayed.
-All narcissist will act covertly at some point or another, as narcissist lie, and lie and lie to cover up their lies.
+All narcissist will work covertly at some point or another, as narcissist lie and lie and lie to cover up their lies.